 New research is taking a look at how childhood trauma can alter the development of the brain, sometimes with lasting effects that can carry into adulthood.
-KUNM’s Public Health reporter Deborah Martinez has the details of Dr. Elaine Bearer’s work to stop the cycle of kids “acting out” before they grow up.
+Dr. Elaine Bearer’s work looks at ways to stop the cycle of kids “acting out” before they grow up.

 University of New Mexico Professor Elaine Bearer’s research on mice suggests early childhood trauma might interfere with normal changes in the brains of children.
 She and her team are also studying the stress a premature baby endures.